dobidi/bidify-rb/README.md

 Bidify helps to add bidirectional text support to HTML documents.

-The project is in its very early stage of development and its interface or functionality may break from one version to another.
+The project is in its very early stage of development, and its interface or functionality may break from one version to another.
 Use it with caution.

 ## Usage